diegorodriguezv/tdd/deploy_tools/provisioning_notes.md

 * see gunicorn-systemd.template.service
 * replace DOMAIN with, e.g., staging.my-domain.com

+## config_nginx_gunicorn.sh <sitename>
+ this bash script will:

+* copy the templates above to the correct locations
+* replace DOMAIN with the argument provided
+* start the services and run them at boot

 ## Folder structure:

 Assume we have a user account at /home/username